- Academic Grade and Grievance Procedure

 - Courses taken for credit/no-credit may not count toward the 45 hours required for University Latin Honors.

 - A course taken for credit/no-credit may not replace a letter grade.

 - The credit/no-credit option is not available if the student has previously received a letter grade.

 Note: Some graduate schools place students who have taken courses on a credit/no-credit basis at a disadvantage in computing grade point averages for admission; however, graduate admission committees in some disciplines may look favorably on learning accomplished in credit/no-credit courses.

-Final grades are reported by course instructors every semester and are due 48 hours after the final examination.
+Final grades are reported by course instructors every semester and are due within 3 days after the final examination period ends.
 Final grades cannot be withheld nor can reporting of them be deferred.

 The Office of the Registrar compiles final grades after the close of each semester and each summer term.
 Grades are available in ASAP.
 Students who are removed from, placed on, or continued on academic warning or academic probation, and students who are dismissed from UTSA, will receive notification from the Office of the Registrar.

 Transcripts may be withheld from any student who owes tuition and fees to the University.
 Grades and transcripts may be withheld from any freshman who has not completed the AlcoholEdu program.